 Plan description.
 Employees of Clifton are provided a defined benefit pension plan through the Public Employee Retirement Plan, an agent multiple-employer pension plan administered by the TCRS.
 The TCRS was created by state statue under Tennessee Code Annotated Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of the TCRS.
-The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS. obtained TCRS available financial report that can bc The issues a publically http://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies.
+The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
+The TCRS issues a publicly available financial report that can be obtained at http://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies.